 GST (Goods & Services Tax) Act offers a few schemes to exporters in India:

-1% GST benefit for merchant exporters – Merchant exporters can get export goods from local suppliers at a 0.1% concessional GST rate.
+1% GST benefit for merchant exporters – Merchant exporters can get export goods from local suppliers at a 0.1% concessional GST rate9

 How to export from India?

 .
 With state-of-the-art tools like easy listing across 18 marketplaces and hassle-free shipping with Fulfillment by Amazon (FBA), Indian exporters can expand their businesses in a simple manner by registering in 15 minutes.
-While you reach over 300 million international customers, your business and revenue also contribute to the growing export trade from India.
+While you reach millions of international customers, your business and revenue also contribute to the growing export trade from India.

 Register your business